gitkushagra/medstore/README.md

 ## ABOUT ME

 I am Kushagra Singh studying in Galgotias College of engineering and technology, Greater Noida.
-I am currently in third semester in IT department.
+This project is made, when I am in third semester in IT department.

                                                   ACKNOWLEDGEMENT